Ruan Chengfa

-Ruan Chengfa (阮成发; born 10 October 1957) is a Chinese politician who served as Communist Party Secretary and Governor of Yunnan, and before that, Communist Party Secretary of Wuhan, mayor of Huangshi, head of the General Office of the Hubei Provincial Government, vice governor of Hubei, and party chief of Xiangfan.
-Ruan is an alternate member of the 18th Central Committee of the Chinese Communist Party and a member of the 19th Central Committee of the Chinese Communist Party.
+Ruan Chengfa (阮成发; born 10 October 1957) is a Chinese politician who served as Party Secretary and Governor of Yunnan, and before that, Communist Party Secretary of Wuhan, mayor of Huangshi, head of the General Office of the Hubei Provincial Government, vice governor of Hubei, and party chief of Xiangfan.
+Ruan is an alternate of the 18th Central Committee of the Chinese Communist Party and a member of the 19th Central Committee of the Chinese Communist Party.

 Early life and education

 Ruan was born in Wuhan.
 He began working in 1979 as a textiles worker in a local clothing factory.
 He joined the Communist Party in 1982.
 He studied international communism at the Central China Normal University and also has a doctorate in law.
 In 1994, he took charge of the Wuhan securities commission.
 In September 1995, he became party chief of Wuchang District.
 In December 1997, he was named secretary-general of the Wuhan party committee.
 In March 1998, the mayor of Huangshi; in November 2011, the secretary-general of the Hubei provincial government; in December 2002, the party chief of Xiangfan; in September 2004, the Vice-Governor of Hubei.

 He was named mayor of Wuhan in January 2008.
 In January 2011, he was promoted to party chief of Wuhan; as party boss of the provincial capital, he also sat on the Hubei provincial Party Standing Committee.